alexandrosangeli/vimrc-config/README.md

 - `set clipboard=unamedplus` it does copy/pasting to/from the system clipbaord.
 - `set colorcolumn=80` indicator is set at the position of the 80th character (see below for personalisation).
 - `highlight ColorColumn ctermbg=0 guibg=lightgrey`

+### Note
+- The configuration is inspired from ThePrimeagen's.
+- In order for vim to support copying and pasting to/from the system clipbaord, your vim version needs to support this functionality.
+If it doesn't, click [here](https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim/65742440#65742440).